ktsu-dev/SerializationProvider/README.md

+# ⚠️ DEPRECATED

+**This project is no longer maintained.** Its functionality has been moved to [ktsu.Abstractions](https://github.com/ktsu-dev/Abstractions).

+Please migrate to the new library for continued support and updates.

+---

 # ktsu.SerializationProvider

 A dependency injection interface for pluggable serialization providers.
 Define serialization contracts once and swap implementations without changing application code.